jakehb1/Stickers/README.md

 ## Deploying the static frontends to Vercel

-If you prefer to host the mini app and admin dashboard on Vercel’s static hosting, the repository now includes a [`vercel.json`](./vercel.json) configuration.
-When you import the project into Vercel choose the **Other** framework preset so no build command runs, then deploy from the repository root.
+Each frontend lives under the `apps/` directory and ships with its own `vercel.json` so you can deploy the mini app and admin dashboard as independent projects or branch previews.

+### Mini app deployment

+1. Create or switch to a branch dedicated to the Telegram experience (for example `mini-app`).
+2. In Vercel, import the repository and set the **Root Directory** to `apps/mini-app`.
+3. Choose the **Other** framework preset so no build command is executed.
+4. Update `apps/mini-app/config.js` on that branch so `window.API_BASE_URL` targets your production backend (or inject the value at runtime by serving a custom `config.js`).
-- The `builds` section tells Vercel to publish the static assets from `frontend/mini-app` at the root of the deployment and the files from `frontend/admin` under `/admin`.
+5. Deploy the branch.
+Vercel will use `apps/mini-app/vercel.json` to publish the static assets and configure a catch-all route so reloads stay on the landing page.
-- The `routes` section maps `/` to the Telegram mini app entry point and `/admin` to the admin dashboard, so direct navigation to `https://<your-app>.vercel.app/admin` no longer returns a 404.

-After the deployment finishes, update both `frontend/mini-app/config.js` and `frontend/admin/config.js` (or override `window.API_BASE_URL` at runtime) so they point to the publicly reachable backend API.
-When the backend sits behind another domain, make sure to enable CORS on that service so the Vercel-hosted frontends can communicate successfully.
+### Admin dashboard deployment

+Repeat the steps above on a separate branch (for example `admin-dashboard`) and set the **Root Directory** to `apps/admin-dashboard`.
+Adjust its `config.js` if the admin tools should target a different backend environment.
+The included `vercel.json` again serves the dashboard as a static site with a single-page-app style catch-all route.

+Ensure CORS is configured on the API if it lives on a different domain so both Vercel deployments can communicate successfully.

 ## Project structure